g-i-kala/karocreative.pl-react-version/README.md

 # My Aspiring Developer Portfolio

 This is my portfolio project, built with React.
 You can check it out live at [http://karocreative.pl/react-portfolio-kc/].
+It was created in March 2023, hence use of Create React App.

 ## Getting Started with Create React App